sorayacaixeiro/Scaixeiro.github.io/vacancy.md

 [Metamaterial-based chiroptical spectroscopy for bio-analysis](https://www.findaphd.com/phds/project/metamaterial-based-chiroptical-spectroscopy-for-bio-analysis/?p167361) - CLOSED

 # Research staff/ Postdoctoral positions
-Currently, there are no available positions.
-Nevertheless, if you are keen on becoming part of our team we encourage you to reach out.
-Below, you'll find a variety of options, and keep in mind that these are just a few examples – funding opportunities are not limited to these:
+Currently, there are no funded positions avaliable.Nevertheless, if you are keen on becoming part of our team, we encourage you to reach out.
+Below, you'll find a variety of prestigious funding options; keep in mind that these are just a few examples – funding opportunities are not limited to these.
+I would be delighted to support and assist you with your application.

 [EPSRC postdoctoral fellowships](https://www.ukri.org/opportunity/epsrc-post-doctoral-fellowships-dec-2023-responsive-mode/)